Hair Transplant 101

 How Do Hair Transplants Work?

-Hair transplant techniques involve the harvesting of hair follicles from donor areas where hair is not prone to baldness.
-The donor area is normally located in the back or sides of the head in typical male patterned baldness although hair can be taken from other parts of the body such as the beard, torso and extremities.
-The hair grafts should be harvested and transplanted in naturally occurring follicular units in order to restore the balding area.
-The follicular units help to create the most natural looking hairline.
+A hair transplant is a procedure that treats balding by moving better quality hair follicles from one area in order to restore hair in the balding areas.
+Hair transplantation involves the harvesting of hair follicles from donor areas where hair is not prone to baldness.
+The donor area is normally located on the back or sides of the head in typical male patterned baldness although hair can be taken from any part of the body such as the beard, torso and extremities.
+The hair grafts AKA follicular units should be harvested and transplanted in naturally occurring follicular units in order to restore the balding area with the most natural looking results.

 Follicular Unit Concept